wp-plugins/wp-ajaxify-comments/readme.txt

 * Minor optimizations, Added (expert) option "Optimize AJAX response", Bugfix for HTTPS

 = 0.21.0 =
-* Added option 'Disable scroll to anchor', Bugfixes for pages where comments are closed and/or async comment loading is enabled, Fixed compressed JavaScript file
+* Added option "Disable scroll to anchor", Bugfixes for pages where comments are closed and/or async comment loading is enabled, Fixed compressed JavaScript file

 = 0.20.0 =
 * Added support for multiple comment forms per page and support for none default WordPress comment pages